mkostrun/rlabplus/README.md

 [**_RLaB2_**](https://rlab.sourceforge.net), as developed by Ian Searle.
 The projects support 32- and 64-bit linux systems, for AMD, Intel and arm/RaspberryPi.

-Basically, the solvers within the **lib.so** sub-project are intended for problems that may be of interest to smaller groups of people.
+The solvers provided as a part of **lib.so** sub-project are intended for problems that may be of interest to smaller groups of people.
 The project comprise the following solver libraries:

 - _gpib_ - GPIB (Hewlett-Packard's General Purpose Interface Bus, for those who still use it and remember it) for hardware and instrumentation control: **_RLaB2_**/**_RLaB3_** wrapper for [linux-gpib](https://sourceforge.net/projects/linux-gpib).